humdrumR includes a easy-to-use system for

 Different rhythms share a few standard arguments which control details of the output.

-The most important is the scale
+The most important is the scale argument.

 Scalar unit

-or rational value which indicates the reference unit used
+The scale argument is a numeric or rational value which indicates the reference unit used

 for duration values: what is "1" duration?